lbilharz/ics2timesheet/README.md

 4. The timesheet will allow filtering on specific jobs.
 To do this, add the event in parentheses `()` to the title of the calendar event.
 For example: `JobName (Event)`.

+### Usage via webcal link
+1. Share your calendar via webcal link, copy the link.
+1. paste and load the webcal link in the input field
+2. Select the time range for which you want the timesheet to be generated.
+3. The timesheet will allow filtering on specific jobs.
+To do this, add the event in parentheses `()` to the title of the calendar event.
+For example: `JobName (Event)`.